Google Maps and Google Local Finder Explained

 So which is which?

-Google Local Finder is part of Google local search, e.g. when someone types in “plumber in New York”, or “plumber near me”.
+Google Local Finder is part of Google local search, e.g. when someone types in “handyman in palo alto”, or “handyman near me”.
 It draws data from a range of sources including Google and third-party reviews, Google Business Profiles, and business websites.

 It’s seen when a user performs a standard Google search and then clicks on one of the local pack results.

-Google Maps also draws its ranking data from Google Business Profile (formerly known as Google My Business) content.
-When it comes to rankings in Maps results, Google will place weight on the relevance, proximity, and prominence to the searcher.
+As with the Local Finder, Google Maps draws its ranking data from Google Business Profile (formerly known as Google My Business) content.
+When it comes to rankings in Maps results, Google will place additional weight on the relevance, proximity, and prominence to the searcher.

-The overall appearance of Maps is similar to Local Finder with the primary difference being the area of coverage.
-Maps defaults to a much wider geographical area.
+The overall appearance of Maps is similar to Local Finder, with the primary difference being the area of coverage.
+Maps defaults to a much wider geographical area, as you can see below for the same ‘handyman in palo alto california’ search.

 Maps is more often used during mobile search (including voice searches), as Google Maps is the default mapping app on all Android phones and tablets.
 It can also be accessed via the ‘Maps’ tab in search on a desktop device.

-Before you can think about improving your rankings in Maps and Local Finder, you’ll need to claim your free Google Local Business listing.
+Before you can think about improving your rankings in Google Maps and Local Finder, you’ll need to claim your free Google local business listing.

 Follow our complete guide to setting up your Google Business Profile to find out how.